-Armed Forces Day is May 20, 2023 celebrating the men and women who serve in the armed forces.
+Armed Forces Day is the third Saturday in May, celebrating the men and women who currently serve in the armed forces.
+It differs from Veterans Day – the day America honors all who have served in the military, during peacetime and war.

 May was introduced as National Military Appreciation Month in 1999 by the late Senator John McCain.
 If not for these heroes’ sacrifices, we would not have our rights and freedoms as U.S. citizens.